• twitter-icon

 Clause 5H – Unbilled Revenues for the end of the Year shall be declared here

-Unbilled Revenues were reported in the current FY but GST is not applicable in the same financial year.
-For instance: Unbilled revenues recorded in the account statements of Financial Year 2017-18 ( based on accrual system) will also be mentioned in GSTR 9C of Financial Year 2018-19, for such unbilled revenue GST has to be paid in FY 2018-19.
+Unbilled Revenues were reported in the current FY, but GST is not applicable in the same financial year.
+For instance, Unbilled revenues recorded in the account statements of Financial Year 2017-18 ( based on accrual system) will also be mentioned in GSTR 9C of Financial Year 2018-19, for such unbilled revenue, GST has to be paid in FY 2018-19.

 Also, such unbilled revenue will not be included in the turnover of FY 2018-19 because it is not mentioned in GSTR 9 filed by the taxpayer.

-The clause is for the advances paid by the customer on which GST is not been paid by the seller in the same financial year and the value is mentioned as the revenue in the audited annual financial account.
+The clause is for the advances paid by the customer on which GST has not been paid by the seller in the same financial year and the value is mentioned as the revenue in the audited annual financial account.

 Clause 5J – Credit Notes accounted in financial statements but are Non-GST shall be declared here